 Enniskillen Campus facilities

 Equine courses offered at Enniskillen Campus incorporate a strong practical dimension and the philosophy of ‘learning by doing’ is applied throughout all programmes.
-The Campus was founded in 1967 and has provided over 40 years of high quality education and training.
-Excellent equestrian, classroom and residential facilities exist at the Campus and these are utilised to enable students to develop both their practical and theoretical skills in a pleasant environment.
+The campus was founded in 1967 and has provided 50 years of high quality education and training.
+Excellent equestrian, classrooms and residential facilities exist at the campus and these are utilised to enable students to develop both their practical and theoretical skills in a pleasant environment.

 In addition to completing their formal academic studies students on these programmes have the opportunity to participate in a wide range of activities, which compliment formal course work, throughout the academic year.
 These activities include the Campus Racing Club, the Show Jumping Club and the Equine Riding Club.